JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 IntelliJ IDEA will create a new project with the files and folders you need to get you started.
 It's important to understand that an application written in Kotlin/Native can target different platforms if the code does not have platform-specific requirements.
-Your code is placed in a folder named `NativeMain` with its corresponding `NativeTest`.
+Your code is placed in a folder named `nativeMain` with its corresponding `nativeTest`.
 For this tutorial, keep the folder structure as is.

 ![Native application project structure](native-project-structure.png){width=700}